HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 ## App - Data Sources
 ### CINX Application and Data Source Introduction

 For software partner (external) applications that consume data from CINX there is an important attribute in the CINX subscription that defines which CINX catalog is used to acquire information for data outputs.
 This attribute is called a **data source**.

-Each application subscription in CINX has this attribute.

 Importantly, a company can subscribe to an application multiple times provided that the data source is different.
 For example, a company using an industry estimating system may have CINX produce updates for different locations using different CINX Catalogs (data sources).
 One location may want standard list prices from the standard estimating database and another location may want update files to contain net buy prices based on their private catalog of content.

 <img src='images/subscription3.jpg'/>

-**Please note that when working with the CINX Subscription API response each combination of an application and a data source will be listed in separate blocks.**
+**Please note that when working with the CINX Subscription/Authorization API response each combination of an application and a data source will be listed in separate blocks.**

-Below is a sample showing an App with its data source
+Below is a sample showing an App with two different data sources.

-App Name: Viewpoint Estimation

-Data Source Name: Viewpoint Estimation
+**Data Source Name: Viewpoint Estimation**

 <img src='images/subscription4.jpg'/>

-App Name: Viewpoint Estimation

-Data Source Name: My Private Catalog
+**Data Source Name: My Private Catalog**

 <img src='images/subscription5.jpg'/>

 ## Auth Response
-### Working with the GET User Subscriptions/Authorizations API Response
+### Working with the GET User SubscriptionAuthorization API Response

-The Subscriptions/Authorizations API response will provide the necessary information to make subsequent API requests.
+The Subscription/Authorization API response will provide the necessary information to make subsequent API requests.

-Please keep the following CINX Platform attributes in mind as you begin to work with the Subscriptions response:
+Please keep the following CINX Platform attributes in mind as you begin to work with the Subscription response:

-  - A User may be associated with more than one Org (multiple Orgs in the CINX subscription result)
+  - A User may be associated with more than one company (multiple Orgs in the CINX subscription result)
   - An Org can subscribe to multiple catalogs of content
-  - An Org might have multiple subscriptions to a single App  (the data for the App coming from different sources) (multiple instances of the same App within a single Org in the CINX subscription result)
+  - An Org might have multiple subscriptions to a single App  (the data for the App coming from different sources)
   - A User may use a CINX Addin for multiple partner applications on the same computer
   - Objects in the CINX Platform are assigned Unique Ids that will be required API URL elements